 If you’re unsure about the effectiveness and credibility of online counseling, know that studies also back up the efficiency of these platforms.
 One study found that 71% of clients preferred online therapy, stating it was more effective for them and helped them cope with their symptoms.

 Frequently Asked Questions (FAQs)

 An unhealthy work environment is one in which there is constant dysfunction and drama.
-Employees that work in a toxic environment often find it difficult to succeed and move forward in their careers.
-An unhealthy work environment is any workplace where harassment, abuse, or discrimination takes place.
-Bullying, unclear roles, and an overall negative atmosphere can all contribute to an unhealthy work environment as well.
+Employees working in a toxic environment often find it difficult to succeed and advance in their careers.
+The environment may also include harassment, abuse, discrimination, bullying, unclear roles, and an overall hostile atmosphere.

 What does a toxic environment do to a person?